saeromlee-phd/github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at University of California, Riverside.

+I am on the job market this 2024/2025.

 My research interests are in Macroeconomics, Finance, and Climate Change.

 My CV can be found [here](http://murilors10.github.io/murilosilva.github.io/files/CV.pdf).

+My job market paper can be found [here](http://murilors10.github.io/murilosilva.github.io/files/CV.pdf).